Bazaleel Taft Sr.: Early life

 Bazaleel Taft Sr. was born to Josiah Taft and Lydia Chapin Taft at Uxbridge on November 3, 1750.
 He was one of eight children.
 Taft grew up in the pre-Revolutionary War period in the Massachusetts colony.

 Josiah was a farmer and town clerk.
 He had been a member of the Massachusetts General Court, or legislature of the colony in 1753.
 A captain, Josiah fought in the French and Indian Wars, and died on September 30, 1756, two weeks after burying his son Caleb.
 Caleb was away at college when he died.
 Taft became Josiah and Lydia's eldest surviving son.

-Lydia became the largest landholder in Uxbridge and based upon the principal of "no taxation without representation, she was made a voter by proxy, America's first woman voter.
-(Note: The event was recorded by a book written by Henry Chapin and edited by Rushton Dashwood Burr, but it is not recorded in the town's records.
-She was recognized as America's first woman vote when Route 146A was designated the Lydia Taft Highway by the Massachusetts legislature in 2004.)
-On October 30, 1756, an important open town meeting was held to decide whether to support the French and Indian War effort.
-Her vote settled what would otherwise have been a tie.
-The town would provide financial support for the war.
-Lydia died November 22, 1766.

 Taft descended from Robert Taft Sr. (1640 or before – February 8, 1725) of Braintree, Massachusetts, his great grandfather of the Taft family.
 Robert Taft Sr. established his family in Mendon, in what later became the town of Uxbridge, where he built a fort.
 Robert was a carpenter and a farmer.
 William Howard Taft, President of the United States, was from this same family.